Please ensure Javascript is enabled for purposes of website accessibility Profile - DR CLEMENT ISAIAH LENACHURU

 FIELDS OF SPECIALIZATION

-• Ecology and biodiversity expert
+• Researcher on Rangelands Ecology systems and conservation of biodiversity

 PROFESSIONAL QUALIFICATIONS